 Predators vs. Kraken: Betting Trends, Odds, Advanced Stats

-The Seattle Kraken (39-24-7) will try to continue a six-game road win streak when they take on the Nashville Predators (35-26-8) on Thursday, March 23 at 8:00 PM ET on ESPN+, BSSO, and ROOT Sports NW.
+The Seattle Kraken (39-24-8) take on the Nashville Predators (36-26-8) at Bridgestone Arena on Saturday, March 25 at 2:00 PM ET on ESPN+, BSSO, and ROOT Sports NW.
+The Kraken fell to the Nashville Predators 2-1 in a shootout in their most recent game, while the Predators are coming off a 2-1 shootout win over the Seattle Kraken.

 Predators vs. Kraken Game Info